libeem/libeem/README.md

 # libeem
-A set of macro used to transform any struct into an event emitter!
+A set of C macros used to transform any struct into an event emitter!